jrwashburn/mina-pool-payout/README.md

 ## Handling failed transmissions

-Sometimes a transaction be successfully sent to the node, but then fail to actually send in the network.
+Sometimes a transaction is successfully sent to the node, but then fails to actually send in the network.
 As of 5/11/2022, the application will continue to generate, sign, and store .gql files for each transaction; however, it will no longer attempt to send transactions to the network after encountering a failure.
-Instead, the trasnactions not sent can be resent using the resend command.
+Instead, the transactions not sent can be resent using the resend command.

 `npm run resend -- -fromNone=[nonce] -toNonce=[nonce]`

 All attempted payouts are automatically logged in the src/data directory.
-The resend command will scan the src/data directory for files named .gql, and attempt to resend all files that have a nonce (based on the file name) *equal to* or between the supplied parameters.
+The resend command will scan the src/data directory for files named .gql, and attempt to resend all files that have a nonce (based on the file name) _equal to_ or between the supplied parameters.
 (The from/to parameters can be shortened: `-fromNonce` alias -f; `-toNonce` alias -t.)

 For example, `npm run resend -- -f=3102 -t=3104` will try to re-transmit any files it finds named 3102.gql up to 3104.gql.
 This command uses the graphql endpoint specified in the .env file.